Sharp variance estimator and causal bootstrap in stratified randomized experiments: Sharp Variance Estimator

 \section{Sharp Variance Estimator}

 The Neyman-type variance estimator estimates the third term in \eqref{sigma2'} with an upper bound based on Cauchy-Schwarz inequality.
-To improve the Neyman-type variance estimator, we derive the sharp upper bound of the third term in \eqref{sigma2'}, and propose a consistent estimator for it.
-Within stratum $m$, the sharp upper bound for $\covm$ is \citep{aronow2014}:
+To enhance this estimator, we derive a sharper upper bound for the third term and propose a consistent estimator for it.
+Within stratum $m$, the sharp upper bound for $\covm$ is given by \citet{aronow2014}:

-where ``U" stands for ``upper", $\Gminv$ and $\Fminv$ are the left-continuous inverse functions of $\Gm$ and $\Fm$, respectively.
+where ``U'' indicates ``upper'', and $\Gminv$ and $\Fminv$ are the left-continuous inverse functions of the finite-population distribution functions $\Gm$ and $\Fm$, respectively.
 By aggregating across all strata, we obtain the sharp upper bound for $\sigma^2$:

-where ``S" stands for ``sharp".
-The sharpness of $\sigma_S^2$ is stated in the following proposition.
+where ``S'' stands for ``sharp''.
+In the following part, we first provide a definition of co-monotonicity, then discuss the sharpness of $\sigma_S^2$.
+Finally, we demonstrate the consistency of our proposed estimator $\sigmaAGL^2$.